Critical thinking is essential towards the success of your business.

 Here are the principle HOTS and what they can do for your organization:

-The most powerful problem solving method known
+This is the most powerful problem solving method known.

 Contains a number of subcomponents.
 Claimed by 99% of university professors to be the most important skill acquired by students with fewer than 10% of the professors able to give an adequate definition of critical thinking.
 Very few college or university classes designed to foster critical thinking and fewer than 40% of students graduate with any signs of critical thinking (virtually always very narrow) and less than 10% with broad, transferable critical thinking skills.
 A powerful skill that provides an organization with increased value and competitiveness.